cybrneon/head-md-future-of-drawing/process/2023-12-07/readme.md

         - INPUT
             - Micro-switch
         - OUTPUT
-            - Speaker
+            - 2 speakers (each 40x20x8)
             - Adafruit I2S 3W Stereo Speaker Bonnet for Raspberry Pi
 - Dimensions
-    - Raspberry Pi Zero 2 W: 65mm x 30mm (+Height of around 35mm with the Speaker Bonnet) (H x W x L)
+    - Raspberry Pi 4: 88mm x 58mm x 19mm (+Height of around 35mm with the Speaker Bonnet) (H x W x L)
 - Wiring
     - The micro-switch is connected to the RP as an input.
-    - The Speaker is connected to the Adafruit I2S.
+    - The Speakers are connected to the Adafruit I2S.
     - The Adafruit I2S is connected to the RP as an output.
 - Power (wall adapter)
 - APIs?